ThreatConnect-Inc/threatconnect-playbooks/README.md

 ## Guidelines

-+ All Playbooks and Playbook Apps must have their own README.md files.
++ All Playbooks, Components, and Playbook Apps must have their own README.md files.
   + Playbooks README.md should include the following headers:
     + Summary
     + App Dependencies
     + Use Cases (Optional)
-  + Playbooks Apps README.md should include the following headers:
+  + Playbook Apps and Components README.md should include the following headers:
     + Summary
     + Dependencies
     + Input Definitions
     + Output Definitions
     + Use Cases (Optional)
-+ Playbooks and Playbook Apps should be included in unique, separate folders.
++ Playbooks, Components, and Playbook Apps should be included in unique, separate folders.
-  + Playbooks must include the PBX file of the Playbook.
+  + Playbooks and Components must include the PBX file of the Playbook or Component.
   + Playbook Apps must include the zip/tcx file of the App.

 ## Contributing